auguth/pocs/TESTING-GUIDE.md

 ## Commit History

-Commit History is provided for in-depth valuation of PoCS specific modifications to the [substrate-stencil](https://github.com/kaichaosun/substrate-stencil) template for w3f-grant-reviewers.
+Commit History is documented for in-depth valuation of PoCS specific modifications to the [substrate-stencil template](https://github.com/kaichaosun/substrate-stencil) for w3f-grant-reviewers.

-**Milestone 1**
+**Milestone 3**

 TBD